sandeepsharma99/python_hitesh_chaudhary/python_notes.md

      mylist.reverse() #
      mylist.copy() #
 ```
-# Q what is List comprehension
+# Q: what is List comprehension
 Ans :
 - list comprehension is shortahnd way to create list
 - Alternative of for loop or func like map() & filter()
 - basic syntax is enclose in square bracket
 `even_no = [x for x in range(10) if x%2==0] `

-# Q Dictionary and method {}
+# Q: Dictionary and method {}
-ans : In Python Dictionary is a ``mutable & Ordered`` data structure stores data as unique key-value pairs,
+ans : In Python Dictionary is a ``mutable & Ordered`` data structure stores data as unique key-value pairs, can store nested dictionary
 - `offering fast lookups` because it uses hasing for quick access
 - ## Hashing converts a key into a number (hash value).
 This hash value tells Python where to store and find the data in memory.